Psuedonerd/Pathonix/README.md

-# PathoNix 🩺🔬
+# Pathonix 🩺🔬

-**PathoNix** is an advanced tool for classifying histopathological images using state-of-the-art deep learning models.
-With PathoNix, you can upload histopathological images to classify them as cancerous or non-cancerous, and visualize Grad-CAM heatmaps to understand the model's decision-making process.
+**Pathonix** is an advanced tool for classifying histopathological images using state-of-the-art deep learning models.
+With Pathonix, you can upload histopathological images to classify them as cancerous or non-cancerous, and visualize Grad-CAM heatmaps to understand the model's decision-making process.

 ## Features